-Facing an abrupt tour cancellation, a traveler ventures out on a lesser-trod route, encountering a side of Tibet that few other visitors get to see.
+Facing an abrupt tour cancellation, a traveler ventures out to the Tsum Valley, encountering a side of Tibet that few visitors get to see.

 I sat on the well-worn grass, a visitor on either side.
 One sported a Spiderman sweater and a smirk.
 Two streams of mucus poured from the other’s nose, a constant yet unacknowledged presence.
 I dealt, and they followed my lead, laying each card face up on the ground.
 With eight a piece, we readied to play.
 The game was Uno.
 The challenge was teaching it to two children in a language other than English.

 “Rato,” I declared, looking to my friend for validation while pointing to the color of the top card.
 Gesturing to their spread, I repeated the Nepali word for red, encouraging the boys to find one that matched.
 “Ek,” I then stated, to show them they could also play a card that had a 1.

 Spiderman somewhat, albeit slowly, picked up on the rules.
 But no matter how many hands we played, or hours that passed, neither fully grasped the game.
 I couldn’t understand why, as I’d run through all the numbers and colors repeatedly.
 My confusion persisted until our guide Kim returned to camp.

 Approaching our group, she called out, “Namaste.
 Tapaiko naam ke ho?”
 Both looked up but offered no reply.
 A veteran of the Himalayas and this region, she deftly changed tact, asking, “Kayrang gi minglâ karay ray?” to which they simultaneously shouted their names.
 Cue my caricature light bulb flipping on.
 I’d forgotten exactly where I sat.
 In Nepal, true.
 But in Chumling specifically, and so, of course, they spoke Tibetan.
 I’d been teaching a game in a language neither of us knew.